.colony/repo_map.yaml — Repo Map¶

 Files already committed to the design monorepo.
 Used to seed the KB with literature the user wants the SessionAgent to be able to retrieve from day one. |

-Promoting a file from KB → VCM¶
+Promoting a file from KB-only to KB + VCM¶

 Git LFS¶